JoonasPel/steamplayers/README.md

    change data in the DB, and force start an update cycle anytime.
 3. ~~Replace OpenSearch with something cheaper.~~
    - EC2 running Flask Server and Woosh as search engine replaced OpenSearch
-4. Custom Docker image for CodeBuild tests
+4. Custom Docker Image for CodeBuild.
+On the other hand, this needs more maintenance.